AdamJamiu/MyStudyPadi/README.md

 Step 4:  Scroll down the page, click on the green button titled `‘Create pull request’`.
 Type in a title and a description for your pull request.
 Once you are done inputting your title and description, click on create pull request.
 This should create a pull request for you, all you have to do is wait to be merged.

+### Note: When creating branch
+You should name the branch you are creating the same name of the page you are creating